Environmental Stewardship

 Patricia La Noue, a long time member of the UMBC Community and former Director of Interdisciplinary Studies spearheaded the efforts to establish the Greenway along with volunteers, students, and supportive partners.
 Her interdisplinary course allowed students hands on experience with designing many aspects of the Greenway.

-• The Herbert Run Greenway follows the Herbert Run, a small stream running through campus
+- The Herbert Run Greenway follows the Herbert Run, a small stream running through campus.
+You can enter just behind the athletics track.

 The Green Space: